Vincenzo0709/matmul/README.md

 ## Application build
 The bare-metal application is already arranged to be UninaSoC directories-compliant.
-You can test if it compiles by using Makefile (you need riscv bare-metal toolchain).
+You can test if it compiles by using Makefile_test (you need riscv bare-metal toolchain):

-After importing on UninaSoC some files must be deleted:
-* startup/ dir
-* Makefile_test is not needed for UninaSoC

-To test compilation:

     make -f Makefile_test

+After importing on UninaSoC some files can be deleted:
+* startup/ directory
+* Makefile_test
+are not needed.